stt-datacore/website/static/crew/shras_ambassador_crew.md

 rarity: 4
 series: tos
 memory_alpha:
-bigbook_tier: 5
+bigbook_tier: 4
 events: 5
 in_portal: true
 published: true
 ---

 Owner of a huge DIP base, but with few events in which to multiply it.
-Despite that and the common skill set, he's still useful for newer players with above average voyage numbers and +1 Diplomat for long term benefit. +9 arena attack can meet or exceed what the more popular Rura Penthe Reed and Duras sisters offer.
+Despite that and the most common skill set, he's still useful for newer players with above average voyage numbers and +1 Diplomat for long term benefit. +9 arena attack can meet or exceed what the more popular Rura Penthe Reed and Duras sisters offer.